Advertisement

 - Always being productive

-It is the ability to choose long-term benefit over short-term comfort.
+It is the ability to choose long■term benefit over short■term comfort.

 Your brain is wired for survival, not success.

-Modern technology amplifies this problem.
+Modern technology amplifies distraction:

 Social media.